alexnesov/alexnesov/README.md

 ### Hi there

 **I'm Alex Nesovic.
 Worked first in tech consulting at Accenture Technology, then worked for the Capital Market division of Deloitte Luxemboug (Alternative Investments sub-division) as a Senior Consultant (Software Engineer with Python, Flask, JS).
-Worked also for Amundi Asset Management (technology division) as a tech advisor for the front-office and middle-office side of their client's operations.**
+Worked also for Amundi Asset Management (technology division) as a tech consultant for the front-office and middle-office side of their client's operations.**

 WebApp currently off the grid but demo available locally if you're interested through a call.